abetusk/scratch/notes/Music-Theory.md

 of the pyramid in the hopes that this will provide a foundation to help with musical creation.

+#### Pitched vs. Non-Pitched

+Pitched instruments have a timbre that is characterized by a discernable frequency spectra that falls mainly on a root note with upper harmonics, peaks in the energy spectra, at whole multiples of the root frequency.
+As such, they have a discernable base frequency, the peak in the spectra characterizing the root note, with dissonate harmonics kept to a relative minimum.

+Contrast this with non-pitched instruments that have harmonics that are not whole multiples of a base frequency.

+Examples of pitched instruments are guitars, pianos, flutes, etc.
+Examples of non-pitched instruments are bells, drumes, etc.

+One clear experiment is to make a take a root frequency and add in a harmonic at 2.7 times, keeping an ADSR envelope with a quick attack and relatively long sustain.
+With a little tuning, the 2.7 multiple gives it a metallic sound, emulating a simple bell.

+#### Other Notes

+* Larger amplitude upper harmonics -> "light", lower amplitude upper harmonics -> "dark"
+* Pitch - the main frequency of a pitched instrument
+* Harmonics - the upper non main frequencies that are multipes of the pitch

 The Human Auditory System and Psychoacoustics
 ---